ImperialCollegeLondon/ECRI-RCDS-Hackathon/plan.md

 - how to apply this to get a rough estimate of own development cost.

 #### how to set up github codespace for reproducibility
-- give people the essential info to
+- give people the essential info to make codespace and submit to competition.